10 Myths About Wasps

 Although the likelihood is higher, the risks they pose are the same.
 People most at risk include people disturbing them within a confined space, or those with reduced mobility.
 This means they are unable to quickly escape to a place of safety.

-Wasps don't have barbed stings like bees because the sting is repeatedly used to subdue insect prey and not simply self-defense.
+Wasps don't have barbed stings like bees because the sting is repeatedly used to subdue insect prey and not simply self-defence.

 4. Wasps Nests Are The Same As Bees NestsFalse: Social wasps nests are made of paper - wood pulp.
 They collect the soft outer layer of decaying timber and chew it into a pulp with saliva.
 They then use this to build the nest including the nest's brood cells.
 Bees, by contrast, make brood cells from wax.